 By car: Take the M-30 out of the city and switch to the M-40 heading northeast.
 Take exit 57 to merge onto M-607 and from there, exit 35 for M-609.
 After almost 3 kilometers, take the ramp and follow the signs for M-608/Manzanares El Real.
 Follow the M-608 through the town of Manzanares and park in the La Pedriza lot near the visitors center just outside the western part of the village.

-By public transport: Bus line 724 from Plaza de Castilla has stops in Manzanares El Real, and you can access the trailhead from there.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+By public transport: Bus line 724 from Plaza de Castilla has stops in Manzanares El Real, and you can access the trailhead from there.Want our insider’s guide to eating in Madrid?
+Just add your email address in the form below!

 Life is too short to speak one language and stay in one place.
 In 2015, this philosophy took her from familiar Ohio to sunny southern Spain.
 Usually drinking tinto de verano, reading Lorca, or attempting to dance flamenco (not all at once).
 Follow her blog, Viatic Couture, for more.